heinthanth/bare/README.md

 Just hack it as what you need.
 I just shipped `bare` with simple regex Router and some utilities.

+## FAQ

+- where is IoC ( dependencies injection )
+    * I'm currently learning about it and will implement later.

+- what about customizability?
+    * just hack the core and use as you like!

 ## License

 The Bare Framework is licensed under the MIT license.
 See [License](LICENSE) for more information.